-• to hide it.

-- Pixel counter: Click to show the pixel counter.
+- Level grid: Click to show the level grid.
+The grid helps you decide if the image is horizontally aligned.
+Click to hide it - Pixel counter: Click to show the pixel counter.
 Drag and resize the box to contain your area of interest.
-You can also define the pixel size of the box in the Width and Height fields. - Refresh: Click $oldsymbol{\mathsf{C}}$ to refresh the still image in the live view. - PTZ controls : Turn on to display PTZ controls in the live view.

-1:1 Click to show the live view at full resolution.
+You can also define the pixel size of the box in the Width and Height fields. - Refresh: Click to refresh the still image in the live view. - PTZ controls : Turn on to display PTZ controls in the live view. - Click to show the live view at full resolution.
 If the full resolution is larger than your screen size, use the smaller image to navigate in the image.
 Click to show the live video stream in full screen.
 Press ESC to exit full screen mode.